dfrancoeur65/ChatAppReact/README.md

 ### Running the dual chat app

-Made changes to original app by making the state data structure a little more complex (array of strings => array of objects)
+Made changes to original simple chat app by making the state data structure a little more complex (array of strings => array of objects)